Bethnal Green railway station: LNER (1923–1948)

-Trains on the Great Eastern Main Line between Liverpool Street and Stratford ceased calling at Bethnal Green on 8 December 1946 and two platforms were closed, though the remains of the eastbound platform are still in situ and visible from the main line trains.
-The London-bound platform was demolished and the tracks rearranged, coinciding with the swapping of services from the former "fast" tracks onto the former "slow" tracks, resulting in the arrangement utilised today.
+Trains on the GEML between Liverpool Street and Stratford ceased calling at Bethnal Green on 8 December 1946 and two platforms were closed, although the remains of the eastbound platform are still in situ and visible from the main line trains.
+The London-bound platform was demolished and the tracks rearranged, coinciding with the swapping of services from the former fast tracks onto the former slow tracks, resulting in the arrangement utilised today.

-Following the closure of the main line platforms in 1946 only Enfield Town, Chingford, and Seven Sisters services would have called at Bethnal Green.
+Following the closure of the main line platforms in 1946, only Enfield Town, Chingford and services would have called at Bethnal Green.
 It was at this time that the suffix "Junction" was dropped from the station name.

 British Railways (1948–1994)

-On nationalisation in 1948 responsibility for operating the station fell to British Railways (Eastern Region).
+On nationalisation in 1948, responsibility for operating the station passed to British Railways' Eastern Region.